 All proposed activities are subject to strict, multi-agency approvals regarding environmental, health and safety matters.
 Potential impacts on communities or sensitive areas trigger additional assessment processes.

-The Department of Water provides specialist and technical advice to DMP in regard to potential impacts on water resources and catchment areas.
+The Department of Water provides specialist and technical advice to DMIRS in regard to potential impacts on water resources and catchment areas.

 The Environmental Protection Authority may also be required to provide independent advice during the assessment process.